Jean Knox: Early life

 She was born on 14 August 1908 to G. G. Leith-Marshall.
-Before World War II, she lived in Leicestershire and was a housewife.
+Before the Second World War, she lived in Leicestershire and was a housewife.
 She had had no other job pre-war.

 Military service

-Knox joined the Auxiliary Territorial Service nearly a year before the outbreak of World War II, in October 1938, and undertook kitchen duties.
-She became a company commander, in the 2nd Herts Company.
+Knox joined the Auxiliary Territorial Service in October 1938, almost a year before the outbreak of the Second World War, and undertook kitchen duties.
+She became a company commander in the 2nd Herts Company.
 On 30 May 1941, she was given a commission in the ATS in the rank of second subaltern, equivalent to second lieutenant.
 In April 1941, she was promoted to senior commandant (equivalent to major) and appointed Inspector of the ATS.
 In that role, she inspected every ATS command and had a seat on the ATS Council.

-On 21 July 1941, she was appointed Director, Auxiliary Territorial Service.
-She was given the acting rank of chief controller (equivalent to major general), while holding the war substantive rank of senior commander (equivalent to major).
+Knox was appointed Director, Auxiliary Territorial Service on 21 July 1941.
+She was given the acting rank of chief controller (equivalent to major general), while holding the war substantive rank of senior commander.
 This made her the world's youngest general at that time.
 One of her first actions as Director was to design a new, well fitting uniform for all ranks of the ATS.
-On 21 July 1942, she was promoted to war substantive controller (equivalent to colonel) and made temporary chief controller.
+She was promoted to war substantive controller (equivalent to colonel) and made temporary chief controller on 21 July 1942.
 She travelled to Canada in September 1942 to inspect the Canadian Women's Army Corps and assisted in its recruiting campaign.
 She returned to the UK in November following the seven-week trip.
-On 30 October 1943, she relinquished the appointment of Director, Auxiliary Territorial Service, for health reasons.

-On 12 December 1943, she relinquished the temporary rank of chief controller and relinquished her commission, thereby retiring in the rank of war substantive controller.
+Knox was appointed Commander of the Order of the British Empire in the 1943 New Year Honours.
+She received the insignia of the order at an investiture ceremony at Buckingham Palace from King George VI.
+She relinquished the appointment of Director, Auxiliary Territorial Service on 30 October 1943, for health reasons.
+She relinquished the temporary rank of chief controller and relinquished her commission on 12 December 1943, thereby retiring in the rank of war substantive controller.